PDAL/PDAL/doc/workshop/manipulation/colorization/colorization.rst

 2. ``minor_version``: We want to make sure to output LAS 1.2, which will provide the widest compatibility with other softwares that can consume LAS.
-3. ``dataformat_id``: Format 3 supports both time and color information
+3. ``dataformat_id``: Format 3 supports both time and color information.

 5. :ref:`writers.copc`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We will then turn the ``uncompahgre-colored.laz`` into a COPC file for vizualization with QGIS
-using the stage below.
+using the stage below:

 ::